Carlynton History, Family Crest & Coats of Arms

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Carlynton has been spelled many different ways, including Carrington, Carington, Kerrington, Karrington, Kerington, Carinton and many more.

 Early Notables of the Carlynton family (pre 1700)

-More information is included under the topic Early Carlynton Notables in all our PDF Extended History products and printed products wherever possible.
+Another 35 words (2 lines of text) are included under the topic Early Carlynton Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Carlynton family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Carlyntons to arrive in North America: Michael Carrington who settled in Virginia in 1652 with his brother Samuel; Thomas Carrington settled in New England in 1632; Edward Carrington settled in Boston Massachusetts in 1632.

 - ^ The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X)

 - ^ Lewis, Samuel, A Topographical Dictionary of Scotland.
 Institute of Historical Research, 1848, Print.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.